 SWS Feminist Activism Awardee Talk by Ophra Leyser-Whalen (2020)

 Direct Link to Submission Form: https://sws.memberclicks.net/2021summersubmission

 SUBMISSION AND PARTICIPATION DETAILS

-Submission Deadline: November 30, 2020 at 11:59 pm EDT
+Submission Deadline: May 20, 2021 at 11:59 pm EDT

 1) Individual Abstracts for Roundtable Consideration: A Roundtable is a small gathering of individuals who are presenting on-going research on topics that share a common theme.
 Roundtables are a great opportunity to receive feedback from other presenters and attendees.
 Your abstract may reflect a work in progress, a finished paper, or ideas you would like more feedback on as you continue to collect data or refine your argument/contribution.
 You may submit extended abstracts of individual papers for inclusion in a Roundtable that will have a maximum of 4 individual presenters in a timeframe of 90 minutes.
 Abstracts will be organized into Roundtables by Program Committee Members on the basis of common themes.
 Each Roundtable Session will have a moderator who will review the abstracts ahead of time, serve as the timekeeper, and help to facilitate the question and answer portion of the Roundtable Session.

 *PLEASE NOTE that information provided here–through the submission portal–will appear exactly as it is entered.
 Therefore, in submission titles, your name, and institution, please make sure that the way you enter this information is exactly how you would like for it to appear in the program.

 Only current SWS members can submit via the MemberClicks submission system.
 To request a sponsored 2021 SWS Membership, please submit this form: https://sws.memberclicks.net/request-a-sws-membership-sponsorship